WCSCourses/NGS_Bioinformatics_2025/README.md

 ## Citing and Re-using Course Material

+To cite this course head over to the course homepage for instructions: [Next Generation Sequencing Bioinformatics Homepage](https://github.com/WCSCourses/NGS_Bioinformatics)

 The course data are free to reuse and adapt with appropriate attribution.
 All course data in these repositories are licensed under the <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)</a>. <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />

 ## Interested in attending a course?